 5. They have a high level of self-awareness.

-6. They make time for lunch.
+6. An organized, productive person makes time for lunch.

 7. They eat frogs.